pslowiq/pslowiq/README.md

 🚀 My journey involves:
 - 📊 Data and text generation using RNNs, LSTMs, Transformers.
-- 🌱 Exploring AI through training and building various models - Mask-RCNN for instance segmentation, LSTMs for time-series predictions, I can also code Transformer from scratch using Torch.
+- 🌱 Exploring AI through training and building various models - Mask-RCNN for instance segmentation, LSTMs for time-series predictions, I can also code Transformer from scratch using Torch and had expierience with JAX.
 - 🖌️ Crafting curve editor from basics with PyQt6.
 - 🔫 Game development in Unreal Engine 5.
 - 💻 Proficient in coding in C and other low-level languages.
 Not a stranger to functional languages as well.